JoshLee242/Joshua-Lee_BlueStampPortfolio/index.md

 Since I finished my original Gesture-controlled robot within two half-day weeks, I decided to spend the rest of my time at Bluestamp attaching a robotic arm to the top of my robot.
 For the first two days, I worked on constructing the hardware of the robotic arm and wiring the joysticks to the NANO shield.
 After I was finished with the hardware, I spent a week debugging the Bluetooth connection and coding the robotic arm's movement while also creating a 3D-designed mount that goes on top of the original robot.
 The robotic arm is mounted onto the gesture-controlled robot, which benefits the arm's mobility and the gesture-controlled robot's ability.
 Without being mounted onto the gesture-controlled robot, the robotic arm is stationary with little to no mobility.
 This restricts the capability of the arm to a 6-inch radius of reach, unlike an unlimited reach with the gesture-controlled robot.

+## Challenges

+I faced many challenges incorporating the robotic arm into the gesture-controlled robot, but the two biggest challenges were the Bluetooth connection and broken pieces.
+When I was first trying to connect my Bluetooth from the joystick to the arm, I didn't realize that the HC-O5s that I was using were faulty.
+The HC-O5s would not connect even if I set them in the correct master-slave relationships.
+But luckily, after swapping the HC-O5s out, the Bluetooth connection worked flawlessly.
+The other challenge that I faced was two broken pieces.
+When I was trying to reset one of my servos to 90 degrees, two parts connecting the arm to the base snapped off.
+This stopped me from attaching the robotic arm to the gesture-controlled robot and delayed everything when I only had three days left.

+## What's Next?

 ![label](Screenshot2025-07-09at10.02.01AM.jpeg)
 Figure 15: Design drawing of my robotic arm mount